mongodb/amboy/README.rst

 type in your Job implementations.
 This provides a number of helpers for basic job definition, in addition to implementations of all general methods in the interface.
-With the Base, you only need to implement a ``Run()`` method and whatever application logic is required for the task.
+With the Base, you only need to implement a ``Run()`` method and whatever application logic is required for the job.

 The only case where embedding the Base type *may* be contraindicated is in conjunction with the REST interface, as the Base type may require more